wepelham3/sack2/README.md

 - `fnr_wd` to find-and-replace in all files in a directory
 - `source_lines` to source specific lines in a file
 - `source_all` to source all files in a directory
+- `lprint` to print tibble with all its rows

 ### Functions to tidy (or tidily produce) things: